Electricity and gas : consumption 3 May 2022 • 9 minutes

 Heating costs represent a large proportion of the total energy bill in Belgian households.
 During the winter, people who use natural gas for heating know that the cold months will be expensive.
 Fortunately, there are a number of tricks for reducing your gas consumption.
 But in order to control your budget, you first need to learn how to calculate it.
 Do you use gas only for cooking or for hot water?
-Don’t worry: estimating your gas consumption will be useful for you too!
+Don’t worry: estimating your gas consumption will be useful for you too

 There are two steps to finding out your gas consumption.
 The first is to take a reading from your energy meter.
 This is very easy: simply calculate the difference between the current reading and the previous reading.
 This is the figure collected every year by your distribution system operator (DSO).